 If you are from a Western country, you will need a visa for any stay in Russia.
 Tourist visas are granted for up to 30 days for most countries, though Americans may apply for a 3-year tourist visa.

 There is a myth that you must have a student visa to study Russian in Russia, this is NOT true.
 To study at a university, this is the case, but a work visa also allows study at a Russian university.

-For citizens of other countries, you will likely need a student visa if you are looking to study Russian in Moscow for more than 30 days.
+For citizens of other countries, you will likely need a student visa if you are looking to learn Russian in Moscow for 30 days or more.
 As the rules for applying vary significantly by country and citizenship please refer to your local Russian consulate.